Updated February 10, 2021 with the latest forgiveness guidance and applications.

 There is a lot to digest here and hopefully it will make sense once you approach it methodically.
 In this article, we provide both background information as well as details on specific questions related to the application when that information is available in official guidance.

 The basic premise of PPP is that business owners—including those who are self-employed—can apply for a loan of 2.5 times their average monthly payroll.
-Once they get the loan they are to spend the funds during a specific period of time (soon after they get the loan) on approved expenses—mostly for payroll—and if they do so, they can apply to have the entire amount forgiven.
+(Second draw borrowers in an industry with a NAICS code starting in 72 can apply for a loan based on 3.5 times average monthly payroll.)
+Once they get the loan, they are required to spend the funds during a specific period of time (soon after they get the loan) on approved expenses—mostly for payroll—and if they do so, can apply to have the entire amount forgiven.

 Overall the process is supposed to work like this: